We're looking to craft a community of motivated scholars who:

-The M.S. in Data Science program requires four prerequisite courses.
+The M.S. in Data Science program requires several prerequisite courses.
 You can still apply without having all prerequisites, but they must be completed prior to matriculation.
 Proof of completion will be required for any incomplete prerequisites if an applicant is admitted and accepts their offer of admission.

 Applicants must complete prerequisites at an accredited institution, either in-person or online, and at a college level.
 It is in your best interest to take courses that rigorously cover the subject matter in order to be best prepared for the MSDS program.